Hoffman wins top young grower

-SA vegetable grower Daniel Hoffman has been recognised for his industry advocacy by being named the 2019 Corteva Agriscience Young Grower of the Year.
+SOUTH Australian vegetable grower, Daniel Hoffman, has been recognised for his industry advocacy by being named the 2019 Corteva Agriscience Young Grower of the Year.

-The award, sponsored by Corteva Agriscience, was announced at the AusVeg National Awards for Excellence held at the Hort Connections Gala Dinner in Melbourne last night.
+The award, sponsored by Corteva Agriscience, was announced at the National Awards for Excellence held as part of the Hort Connections 2019 Gala Dinner in Melbourne last week.

-In a competitive crop of 10 nominees from across Australia, the 35-year-old was recognised as the best in his field based on his advocacy work for local growers seeking access to water on the Northern Adelaide Plains, strong R&D involvement and his own innovative on-farm practices.
+In a competitive crop of 10 nominees from across Australia, the 35-year-old was recognised as the best in his field based on his advocacy work for local growers seeking access to water on the Northern Adelaide Plains, strong research and development involvement, and his own innovative on-farm practices.

+- Veggies are the new black says their biggest advocate, Masterchef Adam Liaw

-Growing tomatoes, capsicums, eggplant, cucumber and bunch lines as part of the family farming enterprise, Hoff Family Trust, Daniel's expertise areas include plant nutrition and fertiliser, as well as pest and plant health management.
+Growing tomatoes, capsicums, eggplant, cucumber and bunch lines as part of the family farming enterprise, Hoff Family Trust, Mr Hoffman's expertise areas include plant nutrition and fertiliser, as well as pest and plant health management.

 "It feels really nice to be recognised for years of work," he said.